 Applications of fair use are predicated on the Libraries' General Principles of Fair Use in Education, and require access controls that restrict access to reserve materials to only registered students and their instructors.

 Whenever copyrighted works are used for course reserves under the provisions of Fair Use (Section 107), instructors are responsible for the following:

 - All materials used support course-related teaching, scholarship, or research.

 - Determination, on a case-by-case basis, whether the use of a copyrighted work requires permission or qualifies as fair use.
 University Libraries staff will provide consultation assistance in evaluating the qualification of any specific use as a fair use.
 In addition, the Libraries' Copyright Information Services website provides more information for understanding fair use.

 - When permissions are needed, instructors or their departments are expected to make arrangements for permissions.

 - Whenever copying original materials is involved, whether the copies are made by instructors or by the library, only the amount needed to accomplish the specific educational purpose should be copied.
 In consultation with library staff, instructors will determine any limits on the amount of material to be used.

-See the University Libraries' copyright standards for course reserves for more details and general conditions.
+See the University Libraries' acceptable use of electronic resources page for more details and general conditions.